Watch a Volcano Erupt From a Freezing Tent Above Antigua

 But then.

-Fuego erupted.
+Fuego erupts.
 Not the small puffs you see from Antigua.
 Full eruptions — plumes of lava shooting skyward every 15-20 minutes, the rumble arriving a few seconds after the flash.
 The sound is like thunder but deeper, coming up through the ground into your chest.

 ChocoMuseo and the Jade Workshop